Strokes often occur without warning, and can happen to anyone.

-Baptist's Brain & Spine Network offers a full range of stroke services to quickly treat and minimize the effects of a stroke, with many convenient locations throughout Eastern Arkansas, West Tennessee, and North and Central Mississippi.
+Baptist's Brain & Spine Network offers a full range of stroke services to quickly treat and minimize the effects of a stroke with convenient locations throughout Eastern Arkansas, West Tennessee and North and Central Mississippi.

 What is a stroke?

-A stroke occurs when the blood supply to the brain is either blocked by an obstruction or interrupted as a result of a ruptured blood vessel.
-When this happens, brain cells begin to die in minutes, and the subsequent brain damage often leads to disability or death.
+A stroke occurs when blood flow to an area of the brain is either blocked by an obstruction or interrupted as a result of a ruptured blood vessel.
+When this happens, brain cells begin to die at a rate of 1.9 million cells per minute, and the subsequent brain damage often leads to disability or death.

 Stroke symptoms include slurring of speech, paralysis or numbing, problems seeing out of one or both eyes, disorientation, dizziness and headache.
-A stroke is a medical emergency, and every minute that passes can make a significant difference in the long-term prognosis of someone experiencing one.
+Every minute that passes can make a significant difference in the long-term prognosis of someone experiencing a stroke.
 However, quick action can reduce the impact of a stroke and reduce the damage to the brain.
 If you suspect someone is suffering a stroke, just remember to B.E.
 F.A.S.T.

 BALANCE: Is the potential stroke victim unsteady?

 EYES: Do they have a vision problem in one or both eyes?